 — Set upper and lower limits on file size.
 Setting these limits can help in denial of service attacks.

-Note 2 All of the above have some shortcomings, for example, a GIF (.gif) file may contain a free-form comment field, and therefore a sanity check of the file’s contents is not always possible.
+NOTE All of the above have some shortcomings, for example, a GIF (.gif) file’s free-form comment field might not be amenable to a sanity check of the file’s contents.
 An attacker can hide code in a file segment that will still be executed by the application or server.
 In many cases it will take a combination of the techniques from the above list to avoid this vulnerability.

 Download of code without integrity check [DLB]